 Aclidinium Disease Interactions

-There is 1 disease interaction with aclidinium:
+There are 3 disease interactions with aclidinium:

 Inhaled Anticholinergic Agents (Includes Aclidinium) ↔ Anticholinergic Effects